The Barcelona Card is a tourist pass for those looking to save money on holiday.

 You’ll get all the information on Barcelona’s main attractions, a handy city and metro map, and a booklet full of coupons to redeem for free offers.

-Can I split up the time?
+Can I split up the time on the Barcelona Card?

 No. The Barcelona Card is valid for consecutive hours and cannot be used in any other way.